EasyEyes/remote-calibrator/README.md

 ```

 You can pause active distance tracking, and use this function to get the latest distance at the moment when the user makes reactions.
 If no callback function is passed in, it will use the one from `.trackDistance()` as the default.

+#### Near Point

+The observer's near point is the orthogonal nearest viewing point in the screen, or the plane containing the screen.
+To track the near point, we assume that the webcam view is orthogonal to the display, and it is placed around 0.5cm above the top center of the screen (e.g., the built-in webcam of a MacBook).
+Our method is based on the Facemesh model and can give you an approximate estimation of the near point.

+Setting `nearPoint` option to `true` (default) allows the system to track near point and pass the data into the `callbackTrack` function along with the distance data.

+The value returned are the horizontal and vertical offsets, in centimeters, compared to the center of the screen. **Positive** values indicate that the near point is **above** and to the **right** of the center point.

 #### Track Lifecycle